enonic/enonic-npm-modules/packages/eslint-config/README.md

 ### TypeScript

 When using the TypeScript configuration instead of the default one, `project` property must be moved to the `parserOptions` under the config's root.
+This configuration should be prefered over the default one, if you lint TypeScript files only.
+It simplifies the configuration file a bit.

 `.eslintrc.json`
 ```diff